Widow’s Peak Guide: Causes and How To Style Your Unique Hairline

 9. Long Ponytail

-Make your widow’s peak the star of your hairstyle with a sleek pulled-back ponytail.
+Make your peak the star of the show with a sleek pulled-back ponytail.
 The v of your hairline will look like the anchor to keep the ponytail in place.
-And hold any rebellious hair down with a strong spray like TRESemmé Extra Hold Hair Spray.
+Hold any rebellious hair down with a strong spray like TRESemmé Extra Hold Hair Spray.

 10. Side Swept Bangs

-Moving some hair around will do the trick if you want to conceal your hairline.
+If you want to conceal your hairline, moving some hair around will do the trick.
 With some styling, you can create side-swept bangs that naturally hide your widow’s peak but highlight your eyes and face shape.

 11. Short and Curly

-If you naturally have curly hair and a widow’s peak hairline, you can take advantage of your curls and shape them into a short or tousled cut that will soften your face line and create a feeling of fullness.
+If you have naturally curly hair and a widow’s peak hairline, take advantage of your curls and shape them into a short or tousled cut.
+It can help soften your face and create a feeling of fullness.

 12. High Bun